 Vermilion Behavioral Health Systems in Lafayette, Louisiana has been helping adolescents and adults in the community for over 30 years as the most comprehensive, free-standing provider of behavioral health services.
-Our 54-bed hospital provides adult specialty services, extended care substance abuse treatment, a military program (FLAGS), and is the region’s only provider of inpatient adolescent services.
+Our 54-bed hospital provides adult specialty services, extended care substance abuse treatment, and is the region’s only provider of inpatient adolescent services.
 At Vermilion’s treatment clinic, we recognize how physically and mentally exhausting the symptoms of schizophrenia can be.
 We also know that, due to your psychotic symptoms, you may be fearful and socially withdrawn, causing you to feel depressed and alone.
 While right now you may feel hopeless about the future, the staff at Vermilion can help you through this difficult time.
 Let us help you get your life back.

 Helping a Loved One or Family Member Get Treatment